Gaming Is Becoming Accessible, But We Need To Keep Asking For More

 On her left arm, Twitch streamer LittleNavi has a tattoo of WASD, the four keyboard keys PC gamers typically use to move their characters.
-“It’s ironic, though, because my left hand is the hand that has lost the most function over the years,” says Lorelei, who goes by LittleNavi online to preserve her anonymity.
+“It’s ironic, though, because my left hand is the hand that has lost the most function over the years,” says LittleNavi, who doesn't publicly share her name out of privacy concerns.
 She was diagnosed in her 20s with relapsing remitting multiple sclerosis, a chronic condition that affects her central nervous system.
 “I remember thinking, ‘I can’t believe I got a tattoo of the WASD keys, and I don’t know if I’m ever going to be able to use the WASD keys again.’”

 Advertisement

-A digital accessibility specialist from Ontario, Canada, Lorelei is one of 15% of people in the world living with disability or chronic illness, according to the World Bank.
+A digital accessibility specialist from Ontario, Canada, LittleNavi is one of 15% of people in the world living with disability or chronic illness, according to the World Bank.
 However, 30% of US gamers identify as disabled, as do 20% of gamers in the United Kingdom, per research firm Newzoo.
 While much progress has been made in the gaming industry in recent years, there are still barriers preventing the most inclusive experience for those living with disabilities, from a lack of basic in-game features to a broader ignorance regarding the community.
 Disability means something unique to everyone, and no individual experience, even within the same diagnosis, is the same.
 In order to move the needle toward greater accessibility in gaming, we must continue to create (and play) games with assistive technology, dismantle stigmatized perceptions of disability, and challenge ableist beliefs surrounding gaming.

 Accessibility starts with the development of games themselves, and thankfully certain studios from major and indie developers are prioritizing inclusive features today more than ever, often with the help of hired accessibility consultants.
 Ubisoft Toronto’s Far Cry 6 boasts an expansive accessibility menu of audio and interface options, from enabling closed captioning for all in-game sounds to outlining certain enemies and items in different colors for people with visual disabilities.
 Eidos-Montréal’s Marvel’s Guardians of The Galaxy offers a custom difficulty mode of gameplay, which allows players to tailor specific aspects of the game to their needs, from adjusting how much damage they deal to enabling auto-win events.
 These types of highly customizable settings are essential for meeting the needs of as many players as possible — and the more options, the better.
-“No one or two implementations will make anything accessible for everyone, because no one or two implementations would even make things accessible for one person,” says Lorelei, whose energy levels and accessibility needs fluctuate from day to day.
+“No one or two implementations will make anything accessible for everyone, because no one or two implementations would even make things accessible for one person,” says LittleNavi, whose energy levels and accessibility needs fluctuate from day to day.

 Advertisement

 More recently, gaming equipment companies have also begun prioritizing accessibility in their device designs such as the Xbox Adaptive Controller and Logitech Adaptive Gaming Kit, which allow players to customize their gaming experience with programmable buttons and external peripherals.
 The QuadStick, a mouth-operated controller, gives gamers a hands-free way to play.
 Even packaging has become more accessible, as seen with the Xbox Adaptive Controller, which provides a seamless unboxing thanks to low-effort tear strips and tuggable loops.
-“When I first got my [Xbox Adaptive Controller],” Lorelei recalls, “my hands were barely functioning.
+“When I first got my [Xbox Adaptive Controller],” LittleNavi recalls, “my hands were barely functioning.
 Being able to open that box by myself was actually a big deal, and made me a bit emotional.”
 Other equipment, like a 3D rudder, which allows players to control their movement with their feet, weren’t specifically created for those with disabilities, but allowed disabled players to expand their game pools.
-“That’s one thing about us disabled folks,” says Lorelei, who re-binded her WASD keys to her 3D rudder, “we’re incredibly adaptive.”
+“That’s one thing about us disabled folks,” says LittleNavi, who re-binded her WASD keys to her 3D rudder, “we’re incredibly adaptive.”

 But all that additional equipment comes at a literal cost.
 Accessibility peripherals, from controllers to switches, can cost hundreds or even thousands of dollars — or a “disability tax,” as it’s known within the community.
 That doesn’t include potentially having to hire someone to install the equipment if you are unable to do so yourself, or spending $60 on a new game only to discover upon initial playthrough that there is a mechanic you cannot perform in order to progress the story.